Chesapeake rebellion: Treatment

 Upon arrival slaves were drained both mentally and physically from their trek across Africa and the Middle Passage.
 Planters sought to break their spirits even further by stripping them of all ties to their homeland and native culture.
 This was done by giving them new names, making them do the most repetitive and backbreaking work, and paying little attention to their basic needs like food, shelter, and clothing.
-Slaves were also often separated from their families and friends leaving them alone and isolated due to language barriers between overseers and other slaves.
+Slaves were also often separated from their families and friends, leaving them alone and isolated due to language barriers between overseers and other slaves.

 Aftermath

 Fleeing through the Great Dismal Swamp, the slaves faced confrontation by the local native groups, who assisted in the capture of many of the participants.
-The aftermath 1730 rebellion greatly reduced efforts for large-scale insurrections, as increased slave surveillance limited their ability to organize, and for many years after slave owners opposed religious conversion or gatherings out of fear such gatherings could spark more revolts.
+The aftermath of the 1730 rebellion greatly reduced efforts for large-scale insurrections, as increased slave surveillance limited their ability to organize, and for many years after slave owners opposed religious conversion or gatherings out of fear such gatherings could spark more revolts.
 Despite this, religious upheaval in the colonies, much sponsored by George Whitefield, encouraged slave owners to allow their slaves to attend services and join various churches by the early 1740s.